2026 Men's European Volleyball Championship

-The 2026 Men's European Volleyball Championship, commonly referred to as EuroVolley Men 2026, will be the 34th edition of the biannual continental tournament for men's national volleyball teams, organised by Europe's governing volleyball body, CEV.
-The tournament will be held between from 9 to 26 September 2026.
-It will be organised in Bulgaria, Finland, Italy and Romania, marking the fourth consecutive time EuroVolley will be held in four countries, after the multi-country hosting system was first used in 2019.
-The Italians will host the final in Milan.
+The 2026 Men's European Volleyball Championship, commonly referred to as EuroVolley Men 2026 (and the CEV Enel EuroVolley 2026 for sponsorship reasons), was the 34th edition of the Men's European Volleyball Championship, a biennial international volleyball tournament organised by European Volleyball Confederation (CEV).
+The tournament took place from 9 to 26 September 2026 across Bulgaria, Finland, Italy, and Romania, marking the fourth consecutive time EuroVolley has been hosted by four nations since the multi-country hosting system was first used in 2019.
+Italy hosted the final in Milan.

-24 teams will participate for the fourth time as well.
+24 teams participated for the fourth time.
 Qualification took place in August 2024 and 2025 to decide the final 12 spots.
 The four co-hosts qualified automatically.
-Sweden will return after a 33 year absence.

-After FIVB's calendar changes starting 2025, this will be the first European Championship since 1958 to be held in an even-numbered year.
+After FIVB's calendar changes starting 2025, this would be the first European Championship since 1958 to be held in an even-numbered year.

-The winner qualifies for the Volleyball tournament at the 2028 Summer Olympics in Los Angeles.
-The top three finishers will also qualify for the 2027 FIVB Men's Volleyball World Championship in Poland.
+The winner qualified for the 2028 Summer Olympics while the top three finishers qualified for the 2027 FIVB World Cup.

-Poland are the defending champions, having beaten Italy, 3–0, in the final in Rome.
+Poland were the defending champions, having beaten Italy 3–0 in the final of the 2023 tournament in Rome.
+They retained the title after defeating France 3–1 in the final.

+Finland claimed their first-ever medal at the European Volleyball Championship by defeating Slovenia 3–0 in the bronze medal match.

 Year change

-On 22 June 2023, the Fédération Internationale de Volleyball (FIVB) announced that, starting in 2026, all continental competitions would be played in even-numbered years, rather than odd-numbered.
+On 22 June 2023, the Fédération Internationale de Volleyball (FIVB) announced a comprehensive restructuring of the international calendar for the 2025–2028 cycle.
+As part of this overhaul, continental championships shifted from odd-numbered years to even-numbered years, beginning in 2026.
+The structural change was implemented to prioritize athlete health and recovery by reducing calendar congestion, as well as to streamline the qualification pathways for major global tournaments such as the FIVB World Cup and the Olympic Games.